vadimv/server-components/README.md

 ```
 ### UI Stateful Components

-SPA pages are composed of components of two kinds:
+Actually, SPA pages are composed of components of two kinds:
-- stateful components, and
+- Stateful components, and
-- stateless views.
+- Stateless views

 A stateful component has its own mutable state associated.
 Use Component's DSL  ``component()`` overloaded functions to create a stateful component.